 - 1. Complete the University General Education Curriculum requirements. - 2.
 Complete the Department and Major Curriculum requirements. - 3.
-Complete the minimum number of semester credit hours required for graduation. - 4.
+Complete the minimum number of semester credit hours required for graduation per program. - 4.
 Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
 Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
 Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
 Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc.

-- A grade of "C" or better is required in all CS and EE courses.
+- 8. A grade of "C" or better is required in all CS and EE courses. - 9.
 A grade of "C" or better is required in any course used as a substitute for an electrical engineering course. - 10.
-Prerequisites must be carefully followed.
+Prerequisites must be carefully followed. - 11.
+All students must take the departmental Exit Exam in their senior year and achieve a 70% passing rate as part of the requirement to obtain a BS degree in Computer Science.

-FRESHMAN YEAR First Semester Second Semester Course No. Course Title Hrs Course No. Course Title Hrs ORI 101 First Year Experience 1 ORI 102 First Year Experience 1 ENG 101 Composition I 2 3 ENG 102 Composition II 2 3 MTH 125 Calculus I 4 Fine Arts - See GenEd Listing 1 3 PED/MSC/HED - See GenEd Listing 1 2 History - See GenEd Listing 1 3 CS 104 Intro to Computers & Ethics 3 MTH 126 Calculus II 4 - 13 CS 102 Intro to Programming I 2 3 17
+FRESHMAN YEAR First Semes ter Second Sem ester Course No. Course Title Hrs Course No. Course Title Hrs ORI 101 First Year Experience 1] ORI 102 First Year Experience 1 ENG 101 Composition I 2 3 ENG 102 Composition II 2 3 MTH 125 Calculus I 4 Fine Arts - See GenEd Listing 1 3 PED/MSC/HED - See GenEd Listing 1 2 History - See GenEd Listing 1 3 CS 104 Intro to Computers & Ethics 3 MTH 126 Calculus II 4 13 CS 102 Intro to Programming I 2 3 17